SansGuidon/bookmarks/README.md

 * [Joel Kemp](https://hackernoon.com/work-for-an-employer-that-builds-something-you-love-58f4ced947e9) - (2017) Work for an employer that builds something you love
 * [Abduzeedo](http://abduzeedo.com/tags/perfect-office) - Design Inspiration for the perfect office
 * [Posture Desk](https://posturedesk.shop/blogs/posture-blog/burning-calories-standing-up-vs-sitting) - (2017) How many hours a day do you think we sit?
 Don't feel like sitting?
 We have a desk for that view
+* [Natalie Mendes](https://www.atlassian.com/blog/apps/new-research-emotional-intelligence-in-the-workplace) - (2017) How do emotions affect productivity?
+[New research]
+* [Scott Santens](https://www.weforum.org/agenda/2017/01/why-we-should-all-have-a-basic-income/) - (2017) Why we should all have a basic income

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job